Rahm Emanuel: 2011

 On September 30, 2010, it was announced that Emanuel would leave his post as White House Chief of Staff to run for mayor of Chicago.
 He was replaced by Pete Rouse on October 2, 2010.
-Emanuel entered the race with high-name recognition, having not only a sizable local profile, but also a sizable national profile.
+Emanuel entered the race with high name recognition, having not only a sizable local profile, but also a sizable national profile.

-Emanuel's eligibility for office was challenged on the basis of his lack of residency in Chicago for one year prior to the election.
+Emanuel's eligibility for office was challenged on the basis of an alleged lack of residency in Chicago for one year prior to the election.
 This was the period when Emanuel was in Washington serving as the White House chief of staff.
 The Board of Elections and the Cook County Circuit Court affirmed his eligibility.
 A divided Court of Appeals reversed the Circuit Court, holding on January 24, 2011, that residency for purposes of a candidate is different from residency for purposes of being a voter.
 A further appeal to the Illinois Supreme Court resulted in a unanimous decision reversing the Court of Appeals and affirming Emanuel's eligibility.

 In the race, Emanuel had a financial advantage over the other candidates.
 He was by far the best-financed candidate, with more than three times the campaign funds as the second-best financed candidate (Gery Chico), and more than twenty-times the third-best financed candidate (Carol Moseley Braun).
 Emanuel's had his financial advantage from the very start of his candidacy, as he began his campaign with approximately $1.2 million from his congressional campaign fund.
 By December 31, 2010, he had raised more than $10.5 million in additional funds.
 On January 1, 2011, the Illinois Campaign Disclosure Act took effect, limiting individual personal contributions to candidates to $5,000.
 Nevertheless, he continued to raise substantial funds, ultimately having procured a total $15 million over the course of his campaign (including those funds transferred from his congressional campaign committee).
 Emanuel was able to raise so much because he had experience fundraising, had built a Washington connections and a national profile, and his brother Ari had Hollywood connections.
 He had 75 contributors give more than $50,000, twenty-five of which were from out of state.
 Among these high-dollar contributors were Steven Spielberg, Donald Trump, and Steve Jobs.
 Despite having a national fundraising operation, three-quarters of his donations came locally.
 More than $800,000 of his contributions were from financial exchange and trading executives, with his largest single donation being a $200,000 donation from executives of the Chicago Mercantile Exchange.